afanimartin/give_now/assets/specs/spec.md

 - [x] only show products with quantity > 0
 - [x] extract constants to util class
 - [x] allow users to input quantity when uploading. default should be one
-- [] decrement product quantity everytime a purchase is made
 - [] user should not add items already in their cart
 - [] delete item from carts when deleted from uploads
 - [] use standard fontSize like [headline1]